Department of Mathematics and Computer Science

 Money Magazine recently ranked software architect as the No. 1 of the best jobs in America 2010 .
 Many computer related occupations are also on the list.
 In another issue of Money Magazine, it listed SQL database administrators and .NET and Java developers as two of the ten jobs with big demand and good pay.
 It is not surprised that Fortune Magazine recently also ranked software engineering as one of the hottest college degrees for getting hired.
 The Wall Street Journal recently ranked Software Engineer and Computer Systems Analyst as the top 3 best jobs in 2010.
 Careerbuilder.com ranks computer software engineering as one of the best areas for employment in 2012.
 Graduates from computer science programs have long known that CS leads to great jobs and careers.

 Here at University of Central Missouri, the job placement of our graduates is excellent.
 According to the recent report from the Office of Career Services at UCM, our computer science students are among the most successful in finding jobs.
-Our computer science graduates are employed in companies such as Microsoft, Garmin, Amazon, Boeing, VMWare, UMB, Commerce Bank, Cerner, DST, Sprint, Mastercard, Hallmark, YRC Worldwide, Honeywell, Mutual of Omaha, All-State, Huber and Associates, Shelter Insurance, AIG, Computer Associates International, Busch, Scottrade, etc..
+Our computer science graduates are employed in companies such as Microsoft, Garmin, Amazon, AT&T, Boeing, VMWare, UMB, Commerce Bank, Cerner, DST, Sprint, Mastercard, Hallmark, YRC Worldwide, Honeywell, Mutual of Omaha, All-State, Huber and Associates, Shelter Insurance, AIG, Computer Associates International, Busch, Scottrade, etc..

 Finally, money talks!
 According to the National Association of Colleges & Employers (NACE) 2011 salary survey, Computer Science is the second most lucrative college degree with an average salary of $66,084 for new college graduates.
 The typical average starting salary for UCM computer science graduates is between 50K to 65K in recent years.